7th Special Operations Squadron: Cold War

 Training at Ramstein was conducted around the clock and the MC-130E could be heard taxiing and conducting low-level flying as often after dark as during daylight.
 During the years 1969 through 1973, Ramstein hosted two fighter squadrons, 38th TRS and 526th Tactical Fighter Squadron flying the RF-4C and F-102/F-4E respectively.
 The night belonged to the 7th SOS, protected from prying eyes by the dark, as well as the fog and mist endemic to the area.

 The spring of 1971 brought about yet another change with the additional assignment of UH-1N helicopters.
 In September 1972, while deployed for Operation Flintlock V, the squadron was notified by USAFE that it would leave Ramstein the following March and move to Rhein-Main AB near the city of Frankfurt, Germany.
 Movement Order Number 23, dated 5 December 1972, directed that the 7th SOS move to Rhein-Main and be in place there NLT 15 March 1973.
 At Rhein-Main, the squadron came under the 322d Tactical Airlift Wing (USAFE).
 From 12 to 13 March, the squadron moved its equipment and personnel, and by 15 March, it was operationally ready at its new location.
 The 7th SOS closed out a significant part of its history with the move to Rhein-Main.
 Both the C-47 and UH-1N flights remained at Ramstein AB as a squadron detachment.

 By the summer of 1973, however, only the four Combat Talons (64-0523, 64–0555, 64–0561 and 64-0566) stationed at Rhein-Main remained in Europe.
 All other SOF assets had been either decommissioned or returned to the US.
 As a result of Operation Creek Action, which was completed in 1973, several extensive 'shuffles' took place.
 The 7th SOS was transferred from Ramstein AB to Rhein-Main AB.

-The 7th SOS's MC-130Es, code-named 'Combat Talon', were no less mysterious and were also striking to look at with their matt black camouflage scheme and two large hooks on the nose.
+The 7th SOS's MC-130Es, code-named 'Combat Talon', were no less mysterious and were also striking to look at with their matte black camouflage scheme and two large hooks on the nose.
 The 7th SOS's MC-130Es have been spotted in every corner of Europe.
 These sightings have perhaps been connected with NATO marine unit exercises with which the 7th SOS is also involved.
 One of the most bizarre sightings dates from January 1976 when a traveller from West Berlin saw a low-flying C-130 over the Transitstrasse, the transit route, near Magdeburg in the DDR.
 Flying at an estimated fifty meters over the motorway, the Hercules disappeared northwards at great speed.
 It was certainly an MC-130E from the 7th SOS but what it was doing in the DDR is not so certain.
 Granted it was flying perfectly legally in the air corridor at the time of the sighting, the fact that it was a black MC-130E from the mysterious 7th SOS does make one a trifle suspicious that it was on a clandestine mission.